-Golden Retrievers are America’s gold standard for companion family dogs (pun intended).
-They’re friendly, loyal and intelligent with a bit of a goofy side to them.
-What’s not to love about a Golden Retriever?
+Golden Retrievers are America’s gold standard (pun intended) for companion family dogs.
+Not only are they a friendly, loyal and intelligent breed, but they also have a bit of a goofy side to them.
+Really though, what’s not to love about the Golden Retriever?

-As such, these dogs have become increasingly popular among mixed dog breeds all over the world.
-With a favorable temperament, Golden Retrievers provide the perfect balance for any dog breed.
+Thanks to their favorable temperaments, these dogs have become increasingly popular among mixed dog breeds all over the world.
+A touch of Golden Retriever tends to provide the perfect balance of playfulness and friendliness for any hybrid dog.

-With that said, we’ve provided our 35 favorite Golden Retriever mixes that are both unique and gorgeous.
+And although the possibilities are endless, we’ve found the 35 best (or at least, our favorite) Golden Retriever mixes that are both unique and gorgeous.
 Read on to find the perfect Golden mix for you and your family.

 RECOMMENDED: 21 Most Interesting Mixed Dogs